uclaopt/IPSVRG/README.md

 # IPSVRG
+A light MATLAB package for acceleration of SVRG and Katyusha X by inexact preconditioning.

 The paper can be found here.
 Users should read the paper for problem descriptions and parameter definitions.
 There are three test problems: LASSO, logistic regression, and modified PCA (sum-of-nonconxex instance).
 For LASSO and logistic regression, the input data is a struct of

       [data.A, data.b]